clemeleon/mas-drop/README.md

-#Drop Mas
+#Mas Drop

-Drop mas is a place where parents can manage their children shopping and spending.
+Mas drop is a place where parents can manage their children shopping and spending.
 Children can choose whatever they wanted, and the parent can decide if he/she will accept it.

 ## App Features